notsag-dev/hacking-tools-for-web-developers/README.md

 Nmap done: 1 IP address (1 host up) scanned in 22.79 seconds
 ```

-As you can see, when executed this way nmap retrieves information about services running on a certain host.
-The `-A` flag means the scan is aggressive and includes OS detection, service versions detection and the execution of the default set of scripts.
+When executed this way nmap retrieves information about services running on a certain host.
+The `-A` flag means the scan is aggressive which includes OS detection, service versions detection, and the execution of the default set of scripts.
 For less intrusive attacks use `--script=safe` instead.
 For vulnerability detection (very useful, but more intrusive) use `--script=vuln`.

-Tip: If nmap indicates the host is down, it may be because it does not reply to ping requests.
+Tip: If nmap indicates the host is down, it may be because the server it is not configured to reply to ping requests.
 Adding `-Pn` will launch the scan and ignore the ping check.

 ## Nikto
 https://github.com/sullo/nikto